 Your waistline isn’t the only problem when it comes to poor eating and exercise habits.
 Research has proven that bad habits like these can also lead to a sharp decrease in productivity.

 Your brain, the productivity supercenter, is a hungry organ.
 The brain’s cells require double the amount of energy than any other cells in the body.
 Its energy levels must be kept high enough to work efficiently all day long – anything less can cause mental stress and exhaustion.

 A study conducted by the Health Enhancement Research Organization (HERO), Brigham Young University and the Center for Health Research at Healthways found that workers who ate healthily and exercised regularly were absent less frequently and showed better performance in the workplace.

 Let’s move past all the clichés about exercise and nutrition.
-How exactly does what we eat contribute to productivity?
-Allow the beauty of science to explain:
+How exactly does eating healthy contribute to productivity?
+Allow science to explain:

 How Healthy Eating Boosts Brain Power

 Gasoline is the fuel that powers a car.
 What’s our fuel?
 It’s glucose!

 Most of what we eat gets turned into glucose, which in turn powers our brains.
 The ingredients of food get broken down and enter our bloodstream.
 Some of these elements make it up to the brain, and it’s important to know which ones will help us gain or lose focus.
 Why?